githubformatthew/mobile-UI-test/README.md

 ![Alert](/images/alert.PNG)

 When user is approaching within 100m of a traffic incident or construction project site, a warning notification will be sent to user as a safety alerts.
-[Requirement #8 – perform real-time and contextual data analytics]
 #### 3.2.
 Amenities
 ![Radius](/images/radius.PNG)
 ![Water](/images/wfeedback.PNG)

 The application supports facilities types of (i) water fountains, (ii) toilets and (iii) bench for searching, routing and providing feedbacks.
-[Requirement #8 – perform real-time and contextual data analytics]

 **Example:** User can input a distance for searching nearby amenities, e.g. input “500” represents 500m.